 Here’s a repeatable process that keeps experiments honest and privacy-clean:

 - State one hypothesis.
 “Changing the hero headline to a benefit-led version will increase newsletter sign-ups.”
 One change, one metric.
+If you find yourself hedging with “we’ll also look at scroll depth,” stop — you’re setting up a fishing expedition.

 - Split traffic 50/50 with server-side assignment.
 Render variant A or B before the page loads.
+Use a stable experiment seed so the same request consistently receives the same variant throughout the test’s lifetime.

 - Tag the outcome by variant.
 Fire a privacy-friendly goal that records which variant produced the conversion — in aggregate, never per person.

 - Run for full business cycles.
-Cover at least one or two complete weeks so weekday/weekend patterns even out.
+Cover at least one or two complete weeks so weekday/weekend traffic patterns even out.

 Reading Results Without Fooling Yourself